PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 * **Search the issue tracker to make sure someone did not already report the bug**.
 If it was already reported, you can add a comment providing more context to those solving the problem.

 * **Fill out the issue template**.
-If you cannot find an existing issue addressing the problem, create a new issue by filling out the [issue template](ISSUE_TEMPLATE.md).
+If you cannot find an existing issue addressing the problem, create a new issue by filling out the [issue template](ISSUE_TEMPLATE.md)UPDATE LINK BEFORE MERGING.
 This template is added automatically to the comment box when you create a new issue.
 Please try and add as many details as possible!

 * Try and make your issue as **clear, concise, and descriptive** as possible.
 Include an informative title and all code snippets/commands required to reproduce the problem.
 Try and find the simplest code that reproduces the error you see.
 If you're not sure what caused the issue, describe what you were doing when the issue occurred.
 Please also include the output of `import pennylane as qml; qml.about()`.

 ### Suggesting features, document additions, and enhancements

 To suggest features and enhancements, please use the GitHub tracker.
-There is no template required for feature requests and enhancements, but here are a couple of suggestions for things to include.
+ADD LINK BEFORE MERGINIG!!!!

 * Use a clear and descriptive title.